mtlynch/mtlynch.io/_posts/2018-01-19-how-to-hire-a-cartoonist.md

 After I hired Loraine to do the full set of cartoons, I tried to explain the next cartoon to her in prose.
 It felt awkward and inefficient.

-I realized I had a misguided notion that I had to stay in my lane.
+I realized I had a misguided notion about separation of duties.
 Loraine's job was drawing; my job was writing.
 But I was obeying this imaginary rule too strictly.
 I sent her a basic sketch to convey my idea, and it immediately made the process much easier.

 # The process, end-to-end